peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  conform, in some cases, to email standards like MIME.
 Encoding names and aliases not registered with the Internet Assigned Numbers Authority (IANA) are not supported, with the exception of <code>
- ascii</code> , <code>utf8</code> , <code>cp1252</code> , and names 10 characters or
+ ascii</code>, <code>utf8</code>, <code>cp1252</code>, and names 10 characters or
+ longer starting with <code>iso-8859-</code>.
+Also, the following additional encodings are supported.
+Note that the case combination
+ <code>GB18030</code>, the combination registered with IANA, rather than
+ <code>gb18030</code> can be retured by this method. <ul> <li> <code>
+ US-ASCII</code> - ASCII single-byte encoding, rather than an alias to
+ <code>windows-1252</code> as specified in the Encoding Standard.
+The coded
+ character set's code points match those in the Unicode Standard's Basic Latin block (0-127 or U + 0000 to U + 007F).
+The name <code>ascii</code>
- longer starting with <code>iso-8859-</code> .
-Also, the following additional encodings are supported. <ul> <li> <code>US-ASCII</code> - ASCII single-byte encoding, rather than an alias to <code>windows-1252</code> as specified in the Encoding Standard.
-The coded character set's code points match those in the Unicode Standard's Basic Latin block (0-127 or U + 0000 to U + 007F).
-The name <code>ascii</code> is an alias. </li>
- <li> <code>ISO-8859-1</code> - Latin-1 single-byte encoding, rather than an
+ is an alias.</li> <li> <code>ISO-8859-1</code> - Latin-1 single-byte
+ encoding, rather than an alias to <code>windows-1252</code> as specified in the Encoding Standard.
+The coded character set's code points match those in the Unicode Standard's Basic Latin and Latin-1 Supplement blocks (0-255 or U + 0000 to U + 00FF).</li> <li> <code>UTF-16</code> - UTF-16 without a fixed byte order, rather than an alias to <code>UTF-16LE</code>
- alias to <code>windows-1252</code> as specified in the Encoding Standard.
- The coded character set's code points match those in the Unicode Standard's Basic Latin and Latin-1 Supplement blocks (0-255 or U+0000 to U + 00FF). </li> <li> <code>UTF-16</code> - UTF-16 without a fixed byte order, rather than alias to <code>UTF-16LE</code> as specified in the Encoding Standard. </li> <li> <code>UTF-7</code> - UTF-7 (7-bit universal coded character set).
-The name <code>unicode-1-1-utf-7</code> is not supported and is not treated an alias to <code>UTF-7</code>, even though it uses the same encoding as UTF-7, because RFC 1642, which defined the former UTF-7, is linked to a different Uicode version with an incompatible character repertoire (notably, the Hangul syllables have different code point assignments in Unicode 1.1 and earlier than in Unicode 2.0 and later). </li> </ul> .
-In previous versions of this method, the name <code>iso-2022-jp-2</code> was also aliased to <code>
- ISO-2022-JP</code> , which is no longer the case.
+ as specified in the Encoding Standard.
+The byte order is little endian if the byte stream starts with 0xff 0xfe; otherwise, big endian.
+A leading 0xff 0xfe or 0xfe 0xff in the byte stream is skipped.</li> <li> <code>UTF-7</code> - UTF-7 (7-bit universal coded character set).
+The name <code>unicode-1-1-utf-7</code> is not supported and is not treated as an alias to <code>UTF-7</code>, even though it uses the same character encoding scheme as UTF-7, because RFC 1642, which defined the former UTF-7, is linked to a different Unicode version with an incompatible character repertoire (notably, the Hangul syllables have different code point assignments in Unicode 1.1 and earlier than in Unicode 2.0 and later).</li></ul>.
+In previous versions of this method, the name <code>iso-2022-jp-2</code> was also aliased to <code>ISO-2022-JP</code>, which is no longer the case.

 **Returns:**

 * A standardized name for the encoding.
-Returns the empty string if
- <code>name</code> is null or empty, or if the encoding name is
+Returns the empty string if "name" is null or empty, or if the encoding name is unsupported.
- unsupported.

 ### StringToBytes
     public static byte[] StringToBytes​(ICharacterEncoding encoding, String str)